pfalcon/python-imphook/README.rst

         # with name `modname`, populate it based on the loaded file
         # contents, and return it.

+The *modname* parameter is a full module name of the module to import, in the usual dot-separated notation, e.g. ``my_module`` or ``pkg.subp.mod``.
+For relative imports originated from within a package, this name is already resolved to full absolute name.
+The *modname* should be used to create a module object with the given name.

+The *filename* parameter is a full pathname (with extension) of the file which hook should import.
+This filename is known to exist, so you may proceed to open it directly.
+You may skip processing this file by returning ``None`` from the hook, then other hooks may be tried, and default processing happens otherwise (e.g. ``.py`` files are loaded as usual, or ImportError raised for non-standard extensions).
+For package imports, the value of *filename* ends with ``/__init__.py``, and that is the way to distinguish module vs package imports.

 Credits and licensing
 ---------------------